Macintosh001/EECS-3311-final-project/docs/log.md

 ## Aaron
 - Add and remove buttons now are fully functional

+# Tuesday, February 7th

+## Team
+- In the meeting we discussed bugs we've found so far and other things we may have missed or looked over during implementation.
+Issues were created in github and these were assigned to developers accordingly.
+We also discussed finalization of the documentation.

 # Wednesday, February 8th

 ## William
 - Added input validation to the feature that adds a new product to the database.

+## Aaron
+- Modified a few files for the app to start with 0 entries in order to observe barcode creation is handled correctly